 Minimally invasive microdiscectomy uses specialized instruments and techniques to perform this procedure through a small incision, typically 1–2 cm.
 This approach is designed to preserve muscle and tissue, reduce blood loss, minimize scarring, and enable faster return to daily activities.

-High Success Rate: Microdiscectomy has been performed for decades and studies show approximately 85-90% of patients experience significant relief of leg or arm pain.
+Microdiscectomy has been performed for decades, and studies show approximately 85–90% of patients experience significant relief of leg or arm pain.

-Dr. Massicotte's technique prioritizes rapid recovery and nerve protection
+A technique that prioritizes rapid recovery and nerve protection.

 Much smaller than traditional open surgery